Mendhak / Code

 This reminds me of StackOverflow answers regarding certificate validation errors, where the top voted answer is often how to disable validation, with a wink-wink disclaimer saying not to use it in production.

 Further, I don’t think it’s a good idea that the verification for various ecosystems is hidden behind their own CLIs (ie, npm, gh and python).
-I would feel better with the consistency of being able to use the cosign CLI across ecosystems, but I wonder if my outlook will change in the future.
+I would feel better with the consistency of being able to use the Cosign CLI across ecosystems, but I wonder if my outlook will change in the future.

 Keyless is not private